cardinalby/blog/content/post/github-actions/dry-reusing-code-in-github-actions.md

 Any comments, critics and sharing your own experience would be appreciated!

-If you are interested in developing own Actions, I also recommend you reading "[GitHub Actions Testing](https://dev.to/cardinalby/github-actions-testing-h3h)" post.
+If you are interested in developing own Actions, I also recommend you reading "[GitHub Actions Testing](./testing/1-testing-of-github-actions-intro.md)" series.